Content Strategy for People Who Hate Self-Promotion

 The resistance you feel isn’t something to overcome.
 It’s information.
 It’s telling you that the advice you’ve been given doesn’t match who you are or how you want to work.

-Most people think marketing means promotion.
+Most people think marketing without selling is impossible.
 But there’s a massive difference between promoting yourself and connecting with people.

 Promotion is about you.
 Your credentials, your achievements, your transformation story.
 It’s about convincing people that you’re worth paying attention to.